Trump Approval Rating Makes Him Least Popular President As He Tweets Of Golf With Tiger Woods, Dustin Johnson

 — CBS News (@CBSNews) November 24, 2017

-Trump has debated the validity of various approval ratings, but even if Trump’s approval rating were as high as 46 percent, it would still fall two points below Clinton’s lowest approval rating among dozen of presidents that FiveThirtyEight compared to Trump.
+Trump has debated the validity of various approval ratings, but even if Trump’s approval rating were as high as 46 percent, it would still fall two points below Clinton’s lowest approval rating among dozens of presidents that FiveThirtyEight compared to Trump.

 The hidden history of Trump’s first trip to Moscow https://t.co/6hDPNPCkvv pic.twitter.com/tUtbtoj06b